Hello. I’m a copywriter.

 Video/Digital:

 The ads you skip in five seconds.
-The ones squished between your Netflix show because you have the base subscription.
-The ones that follow you across the internet because you made the mistake of thinking about a product one time.
-Or the jingle on cable that gets stuck in your head.
+The ones squeezed into your show because you have the base subscription.
+The ones that follow you across the internet because you thought about something once.
+The jingle that now lives in your head.

 The ads you skip in five seconds.
-The ones squished between your Netflix show because you have the base subscription.
-The ones that follow you across the internet because you made the mistake of thinking about a product one time.
-Or the jingle on cable that gets stuck in your head.
+The ones squeezed into your show because you have the base subscription.
+The ones that follow you across the internet because you thought about something once.
+The jingle that now lives in your head.

 Super Bowl Spot: